peltogle/cmpe131-team2/README.md

 # ECO MARKET (CMPE 131 Group 2)
-This is a full-stack eCommerce web application for our CMPE 131 software engineering groups project.
+This is a full-stack Food website application for our CMPE 131 software engineering groups project.

 Group Members:
 1. Alyssa